Arcadia-Science/2024-chlamy-mutant-motility-pub/README.md

 ## Purpose

 This repository accompanies the pub "[Rescuing _Chlamydomonas_ motility in mutants modeling spermatogenic failure](https://doi.org/10.57844/arcadia-fe2a-711e)."
-It contains the code, scripts, and notebooks developed for the analysis involved in the pub as well as the motility data on which the analysis was based.
+It contains the code, scripts, and notebooks developed for the acquisition, processing, and analysis involved in the pub as well as the motility data on which the analysis was based.

 ## Installation and Setup